 This product used to be called “Clarifying Pressed Powder,” and listed salicylic acid as an active ingredient.
 Rebranded as the “Flawless Face Powder,” salicylic acid is still the first ingredient on the list, but with no percentage.
 Who knows, maybe they decided to put even less than 1% this time around.
 It still works just as great as its predecessor!

 The only issue I have with this product is that mineral oil is listed as one of the ingredients.
 Mineral oil is comedogenic (causes blackheads), so it’s puzzling why they would even put an oil in a powder product.
 Nonetheless, I tend to have sensitive skin prone to break-outs, and this product has not given me any trouble.

 Since 2009, I have continued to use E.L.F. products religiously.
 For those of you who’d like to try it out, Elf can be purchased in-store at Target or Walmart; however, their full line of cosmetics can be purchased at their online website.
 You can get free shipping on orders over $25!

 Liked this post?
-Subscribe to our newsletter below to receive our posts in your email!
+Subscribe to my newsletter below to receive more posts in your email!